 Anyone who develops genital warts should see their doctor for assessment.

-Home remedies for warts in the past have included rubbing a dusty, dry toad on them.
+Home remedies for warts in the past have

 Other suggestions are:

 Hypnosis: Case studies have suggested that hypnosis may help remove warts.
 If this does work, it could be that the treatment somehow stimulates the immune system to fight against the virus that causes the warts.
 However, more research is needed to confirm its effectiveness.